coffeebank/coffee-maubot/urlpreview/README.md

 - This bot comes with three parsers: `htmlparser`, `json`, and `synapse`.
 By default, all are enabled.
 - You can control which ones to enable/disable or prioritize using `ext_enabled` (last in array takes priority).
+- Due to the length of some embeds, line-breaks are stripped from any `og:description` tags.
+- Image width relies on `og:image:width` provided by websites, and falls back to `max_image_embed` px wide.
+There may be an option in the future to install a dependency that'll parse image height.

+### Upgrade Guide

-- If you're updating from older urlpreview versions, delete the whole `ext_enabled: [...]` line and click "Save" to activate new parsers
+If you're updating from older urlpreview versions, delete the whole `ext_enabled: [...]` line and click "Save" to activate new parsers.

+To get new Config entries, in your Maubot Manager's Instances, please click "Save" (even with no changes) to force-update the default Config values.
+This will restore missing Config values and defaults.
+You can also delete some or all of your Config entries and click "Save" to restore defaults.

 ### htmlparser

 - `htmlparser` works out-of-the-box by directly fetching the HTML page and parsing using `htmlparser` (built-in).
-- This may leak your server's IP, and is recommended for bots hosted in a VPS/server environment.
+- `htmlparser` may leak your server's IP, and is recommended for bots hosted in a VPS/server environment.
 - Some sites protected by Cloudflare/similar services may not return results.

 ### json